Introduction to Visual Basic for Applications (VBA)

 5. Variables

 Variables are storage spaces for specific things.
 They serve to save certain variables that change when VBA scripts are run.
 For instance, the ‘FirstName’ variable can be empty.
-However, the variable gives the FirstName variable and the value ‘Ayon’ when the user enters their name.
+The variable gives the FirstName variable and the value ‘Ayon’ when the user enters their name.
 Variables in coding may vary in various circumstances, just like variable costs may alter over time.

 6. Logical Operators